LiamDHall/STEEZ-Snowboard-School/README.md

 I would like to thank the Code Institute Tutor and my mentor Allen Varghese who supported me throughout this project.

-I would also like to thank the following people for being test users and for helping me spellcheck the site:
+I would also like to thank the following people for being test users and for helping me spell check the site:
 -   Sasha S
 -   Kieran H
 -   Chris H
 -   Liz H

-I used the following website for research [W3C School](https://www.w3schools.com/), [Stack Overflow](https://stackoverflow.com/), [CSS Tricks](https://css-tricks.com/) and [The Server Side](https://www.theserverside.com/video/Follow-these-git-commit-message-guidelines).
+I used the following websites for my research [W3C School](https://www.w3schools.com/), [Stack Overflow](https://stackoverflow.com/), [CSS Tricks](https://css-tricks.com/), [The Server Side](https://www.theserverside.com/) and [Get BEM](http://getbem.com/) for this project.